Edinburgh-Genome-Foundry/OT2Metclo/README.md

 3. Assure that 30fmol of all parts is equal to atleast 1ul.
 Use the new concentration in the part.csv file.
 Use the following formula:
  <img src="doc/volume_formula.JPG" alt="drawing" width="400"/>
 Or copy this formula into excel:
 *=ROUND((18530.7 * [part lenght (bp)]  + 1081.2) / ( [part concentration (ng/ul)] * 10^6) ,3)*
-4. Clone this MetcloOT2 repository from GitHub
+4. Clone this MetcloOT2 repository from GitHub.
 5. Run the **metclo_plan.py** file and follow the instructions that appear in the terminal.
 6. The the protocol will generate 4 files:
 - metclo_plan.pdf